 - Test and learn how to be successful running Minecraft servers for 50+ players at school

-For this event we will use the school’s 60 MinecraftEdu licenses on school MacBooks.
+We usually use the school’s 60 MinecraftEdu licenses on school MacBooks.
 Personal Minecraft accounts and computers are neither required nor allowed.
-This will avoid the authentication problems we experienced last year.
+This avoids challenges with authentication that can prevent a student from being able to join in the school’s Minecraft server.

 What do we have planned?
-We will have two worlds: one will be a creative world with some fun mods, and the other will run the Wonderful World of Humanities.
+We typically have two separate worlds.
+One is a creative world with some fun mods, and the other varies from event to event.
+We have run the Wonderful World of Humanities as well as other epic worlds such as Imperial City.
 In the World of Humanities, players can visit over 10 sites from world history and interact with dozens of characters who can send them on quests.
 Players can earn experience points, rewards, and level up.

 The mods on the creative world include: